Wednesday, February 11, 2015

 Preheat the oven to 400°F.

-In a 10-inch black iron skillet, melt the butter.
+In a 10-inch skillet (mine is cast iron), melt the butter.
 Turn off the heat, and add the olive oil, garlic, and red pepper flakes, crushing them a little with your fingers as you put them in.
-Turn the heat back on, and cook over low heat for 1 to 2 minutes.
+Turn the heat back on and cook over low heat for 1 to 2 minutes.
 Do not let the garlic even color.

-Next, stir the parsley into the sauce, and add the shrimp in a single layer.
-Stir to coat it well with the sauce, and season with the kosher salt and black pepper.
+Next, stir the parsley into the sauce and add the shrimp in a single layer.
+Stir to coat it well with the sauce.
+Season with the kosher salt and black pepper.
 Stir one more time, making sure the shrimp stays in a single layer.
 Tuck the 3 slices of lemon among the shrimp.

-Put the skillet into the hot oven, and cook until the shrimp are just cooked through, to pink and just firm.
-I don’t brown them at all.
+Put the skillet into the hot oven and cook until the shrimp are just cooked through - to pink and firm.
 The amount of time this takes will depend on the size of the shrimp and the accuracy of your oven temperature.
-The size shrimp I use (21 to a pound) are normally cooked in a hot oven in 8 to 10 minutes.
-You don’t want to overcook them because they will get rubbery.
-The deliciousness of this dish depends on the quality of the shrimp and not overcooking it.
+The size shrimp I use, 21 to a pound, are cooked in my hot oven in 10 minutes.

 Crush a little Maldon Salt over the shrimp right before serving.